-Where necessary certain prior year comparatives have been restated to ensure consistency with current year
+Where necessary certain prior year comparatives have been restated to ensure consistency with current year presentation.

-(q) Going Concern
+(q) Going concern

-On 30 January 2020, the spread of novel coronavirus (COVID-19) was declared a public health emergency by the World Health Organisation.
-This has impacted the global economic environment including New Zealand.
-At the date of this report, management have implemented a number of initiatives including reduction in operating expenditure, restructuring and the utilisation of the New Zealand Government wage subsidy.
-When preparing the financial statements, management has made an assessment of the Foundation's ability to continue as a going concern.
-They have assessed that these circumstances do not cast significant doubt on the Foundations ability to continue as a going concern, on the basis that mitigation plans have been implemented, the Foundation has available reserves and continued support from key funders.
+The spread of novel coronavirus (COVID-19) continues to have an impact on both national and international economic environment in the 30 June 2021 period, with an alert level 4 COVID-19 lockdown put in place in New Zealand from 17 August 2021.
+At the date of this report, management have implemented a number of initiatives including reduction in operating expenditure and restructuring.
+When preparing the Financial statements, management has made an assessment of the Foundation's ability to continue as a going concern.
+They have assessed that the event does not cast significant doubt on the Foundation's ability to continue as a going concern, on the basis that there are sufficient reserves available that can be drawn on if required, and continued support from key funders.